 A noncitizen who was previously ordered removed but never departed is still considered to be in removal proceedings.
 Therefore, the immigration court would retain jurisdiction over the case.
 Where asylum is a viable option, there may be a basis for reopening the removal order to allow the individual to file an affirmative asylum application with USCIS.
 For more information, see CLINIC's practice advisory "Motions to Reopen for DACA Recipients with Removal Orders."

-It is important for potential asylum applicants to understand that there is a risk of being placed in removal proceedings if their application is denied.
-For this reason, DACA recipients should seek immigration advice from a licensed attorney or DOJ accredited representative.
 For additional guidance on asylum for DACA recipients, see CLINIC's practice advisories "Overcoming the Asylum One-Year Filing Deadline for DACA Recipients" and "LGBTI DACA Recipients and Options for Relief under Asylum Law."